couchbaselabs/node-ottoman/api/README.md

 import { GeolocationSchema } from '../shared/geolocation.model';
 ```

-As in the Customer model example, the Bike object is defined with several different data types, embedded references to other Ottoman models and explicitly defined secondary indexes.
+As in the Hotel model example, the Airport object is defined with several different data types, embedded references to other Ottoman models and explicitly defined secondary indexes.

 ```ts
 const AirportSchema = new Schema({